Aravind-Unni/Multi-Agent-Finance-Analyst/README.md

 1. Loads `evaluation_dataset.json`.
 2. Cycles through each query via the LangGraph pipeline.
-3. Uses the NVIDIA 70B Judge to score the generated code based on the expected rubric.
+3. Uses the Groq 70B Judge to score the generated code based on the expected rubric.
 4. Outputs the performance metrics and execution traces via MLflow.